·

 The first fortifications on Gilkicker Point were constructed in 1863 as an auxiliary battery to Fort Monckton and consisted of an earthen rampart for eleven guns.
 But the battery was in danger of collapse under the weight of its own guns, as a result, the Defence Committee proposed a new work to replace it.

-The current Fort Gilkicker was constructed between the years 1863 and 1869 as a semicircular arc with 22 casemates, to be armed with five twelve-inch guns, seventeen ten-inch guns and five nine-inch guns.
-Eventually, it was upgraded with the latest coast defense guns in the late nineteenth century.
+Between 1863 and 1869, we constructed the current Fort Gilkicker as a semicircular arc with 22 casemates.
+We armed it with five twelve-inch guns, seventeen ten-inch guns, and five nine-inch guns.
+Eventually, we upgraded it with the latest coast defense guns in the late nineteenth century.

-During its service history, the Fort was modified several times.
-Before the First World War, the walls were further strengthened with substantial earthwork embankments.
+Throughout its service history, we modified the Fort several times.
+Before the First World War, we further strengthened the walls with substantial earthwork embankments.

 Second World War

-During the Second World War, Gilkicker used as communications center for D-Day landings.
-As a matter of fact, over one thousand signals were recorded for the day, needing routing to over 1300 addresses.
+During the Second World War, Gilkicker served as a communications center for the D-Day landings.
+In fact, we recorded over one thousand signals for the day, requiring routing to over 1300 addresses.
 The fort was the site of artillery exercises later in 1953.

-In 1956 Coast Defense was abolished, and the fort was then used by the Ministry of Public Buildings and Works as a plumbers’ workshop.
-Later a substantial wooden signaling station was built on top of the fort, which was continuously manned by former RN Signalmen, and used to monitor movements of vessels and assist in RN signaling training.
-The fort was later, from 1959, used as storage for Submarine spares.
-The adjacent beach was closed to the public during this period.
+In 1956, Coast Defense abolished it, and the Ministry of Public Buildings and Works repurposed the fort as a plumbers’ workshop.
+Subsequently, we constructed a substantial wooden signaling station on top of the fort.
+Former RN Signalmen continuously manned it, monitoring vessel movements and assisting in RN signaling training.
+From 1959 onward, we used the fort for storing Submarine spares.
+During this period, the adjacent beach remained closed to the public.

 In November 1986 Hampshire County Council bought the fort, but not its surrounding earth bank.
 The fort was used as a building materials store from 1987 until 1999.
 Several plans to redevelop the site were made, and dropped later.
 On 28 July 2022, it was sold to developers for £1.38 million, with plans to turn it into 26 homes; 22 in the former gun emplacements and 4 larger ones in the barrack block.